Press Release: New report aims to inspire more investment from China into Africa’s pharmaceutical sector

 “At the last FOCAC summit, President Xi committed China to channelling 10 billion dollars of foreign direct investment to African countries over the next 3 years.
 If some of this, or more, can go towards the health sector, it will save lives” said Hannah Ryder, CEO of Development Reimagined.
 “This report is the first of its kind, and it is just the first step.
 The approach can – and should be – applied to many other sectors.
 For strong, sustainable partnerships to flourish, the facts about African markets need to speak for themselves.
 That’s what we are sharing” she added.

-The report is available to download in Chinese here.
-The English version will be available in the coming days.
+The report is available to download in Chinese here and English here.

 4 December 2018